11 ways to make a small garden fun for kids

 We have a typical London garden meaning that it is scarcely bigger than a postage stamp, but it is outside, it is safe and it is ours and despite living in London, just a few minutes’ walk from a tube station it is strangely quiet.
 In fact, right now all I can hear are the birds singing and my children playing.
 It has to be said that all most people can hear are our children playing – sorry about that!
-Anyway the point is that the garden is small and we have a constant shall we move debate as a result, but we have a huge common and woodland just a couple of minutes away (again unusual when living in London).
-Where we live feels like a little village a lot of the time as long as you don’t stray down to the hectic main road.
-So we stay with our small garden and have had to be creative with developing ways to make a small garden fun for kids.
+We wanted to make our small garden fun for kids so that we can keep them entertained and not always have to head out for activities.
+There are lots of ways to make a small garden fun for kids and it doesn’t have to cost a fortune.
+This post contains my 11 favourite ways to create fun within a small garden for kids which have been working for our family of six.

 Here are my top 11 ways to make a small garden fun for kids: